ibm-cloud-docs/secrets-manager/framework/data-portability.md

-For more information about your responsibilities when using {{site.data.keyword.secrets-manager_short}}, see [Shared responsibilities for {{site.data.keyword.secrets-manager_short}}(docs/secrets-manager?topic=secrets-manager-understanding-your-responsabilities).
+For more information about your responsibilities when using {{site.data.keyword.secrets-manager_short}}, see [Shared responsibilities for {{site.data.keyword.secrets-manager_short}}](docs/secrets-manager?topic=secrets-manager-understanding-your-responsabilities).

 ## Data export procedures
 {: #data-portability-procedures}

 {{site.data.keyword.secrets-manager_short}} provides mechanisms to export your content that uploaded, stored, and processed using the service.

-All data available within the service can be accessed using the {{site.data.keyword.secrets-manager_short}} Service APIs as described in the [API documentation](/apidocs/secrets-manager/secrets-manager-v2).
+All data available within the service can be accessed using the {{site.data.keyword.secrets-manager_short}} service APIs as described in the [API documentation](/apidocs/secrets-manager/secrets-manager-v2).

-To export a secret group use the [Get a secret group](/apidocs/secrets-manager/secrets-manager-v2#get-secret-group) REST API.
+   - To export a secret group use the [Get a secret group](/apidocs/secrets-manager/secrets-manager-v2#get-secret-group) REST API.

-To export a secret use the [Get a secret](h/apidocs/secrets-manager/secrets-manager-v2#get-secret) REST API.
+   - To export a secret use the [Get a secret](h/apidocs/secrets-manager/secrets-manager-v2#get-secret) REST API.

-To export a secret engine configuration use the [Get a configuration](/apidocs/secrets-manager/secrets-manager-v2#get-configuration) REST API.
+   - To export a secret engine configuration use the [Get a configuration](/apidocs/secrets-manager/secrets-manager-v2#get-configuration) REST API.

 ## Exported data formats
 {: #data-portability-data-formats}

-The format of the data exported from the {{site.data.keyword.secrets-manager_short}} Service APIs is JSON.
+The format of the data exported from the {{site.data.keyword.secrets-manager_short}} service APIs is JSON.
 The schema of the exported data is described when using the {{site.data.keyword.secrets-manager_short}} Service [Swagger UI](/docs/secrets-manager?topic=secrets-manager-endpoints&q=openapi&tags=secrets-manager#public-endpoints).

 ## Non exportable data